 My FamilyTreeDNA Project Website Title

-Family Tree DNA has rolled out the BIG-Y, which should add considerably to our knowledge base of the Y chromosome, which is shown to be invaluable to genealogists.
+last November, which should add considerably to our knowledge base of the Y chromosome, shown to be invaluable to genealogists.
+Those results are just beginning to be reported.
 Roberta Estes has written a wonderful article What About the Big Y?,

 which you may find interesting.